How much is gap insurance in Arkansas?

 Average gap insurance cost in Arkansas by city

-West Memphis is the most expensive to buy gap insurance with an average rate of $2,474, and Fayetteville is the cheapest with an average of $2,041.
+Pottsville offers the cheapest gap insurance in Arkansas at an average of $2,511.
 Where you live in Arkansas can affect your insurance rates.
 Auto insurance rates are higher in cities with more crime and theft since your vehicle is more likely to be damaged or stolen.

 This table shows the average gap insurance rates by city for Arkansas.